Symplectic twistor operator on ${\mathbb R}^{2n}$ and the Segal-Shale-Weil representation: The symplectic twistor operator and its solution space on

-is fulfilled for all $k=1,...,2n$.
-In other words we ask when $X_s(s)$ is in the kernel of the symplectic twistor operator.
-Let us multiply the $k$-th equation in this system by $x_k$ and sum over all $k$,
+holds for all $k=1,...,2n$.
+In other words, we ask when $X_s(s)$ is in the kernel of the symplectic twistor operator.
+Let us multiply the $k$-th equation of the system by $x_k$ and sum over all $k$,

-We use the $sl(2)$-commutation relations for $X_s$ a $D_s$ resp. $E_s$ a $X_s$, (\ref{comrel}), and the fact that $s$ is in the kernel of $D_s$.
-This results in
+We use the $\sl(2)$-commutation relations for $X_s$, $D_s$ and for $E_s$, $X_s$, see (\ref{comrel}), and the fact that $s$ is in the kernel of $D_s$.
+This gives

 Assuming that $s$ is of homogeneity $h$, $E_s s=h s$, the last equation reduces to